 Addition, subtraction, multiplication, and division of common fractions and mixed numerals.
 This module includes solving equations and word problems and the order of operations.
 Skills prerequisite: MAT 011.
+Skills corequisite: ENG 010.

 MAT 018B Arithmetic III • 1 Credit

 A study of decimals.
 This module includes conversion to decimals and fractions, rounding, and word problems involving rates, ratios, and proportions.
 Skills prerequisite: MAT 018A.